Man Utd close in on sensational Cavani deal | Goal.com

 The 33-year-old is a free agent having he left PSG at the end of last season and he is expected to fly into Manchester on Sunday ahead of completing a move before Monday’s transfer deadline.

-It is understood that a deal would be for a year with the option for a further 12 months, with the move for Cavani giving Solskjaer an alternative option up front.
+It is understood that a deal would be for a year with the option for a further 12 months, with the move for Cavani giving Ole Gunnar Solskjaer an alternative option up front.

 Odion Ighalo, who has been acting as back-up since January, will head back to Shanghai Shenhua in the new year, with the Nigerian having struggled for form and regular minutes since the restart.